 Christmas is a great time to be with friends, family and pets, and whilst last year was very different, there are high hopes for this one!
 As you’re enjoying yourself, don’t forget that some traditional Christmas foods can cause issues for your pet.

 Young puppies and kittens can be especially curious about all the new things they can see and smell.
-Read on to find out which foods should be kept out of paws reach and which foods are safe to share with your pet.
+Read on to find out which foods should be kept out of paws reach and which foods are safe to share.